THE REMSENBURG PROJECT

 Tangentially, the “Remsenburg Project” has also set forth a new ethos and mind-set amongst its participants.
 Relying upon open communication, cooperation and teamwork, the participating hunters have shared in each other’s respective successes’ and have cultivated a shared altruistic and kindred spirit, novel to the traditional hunter paradigm characterized by selfishness and individualism.

-To qualify for participation in the “Remsenburg Project”, as well as similar expansion pilot projects to be launched by HFD, all a Long Island Hunter needs to do is join HFD premium membership, pass its proficiency qualification, and execute a series of covenants including a “code of conduct” pledge and “home owner indemnity waiver”.
+To qualify for participation in the “Remsenburg Project”, as well as similar expansion pilot projects to be launched by HFD, all a Long Island Hunter needs to do is join as HFD Certified Donor, pass its proficiency qualification, and execute a series of covenants including a “code of conduct” pledge and “home owner indemnity waiver”.
 HFD welcomes all who share its goal of responsibly stewarding local deer management programs.
 Interested hunters can obtain relevant information on HFD’s Facebook page or by viewing HFD’s web-site at www.huntersfordeer.org/need-a-hunter.html